google/apt-golang-s3/README.md

 ## APT Repository Source Configuration

-AWS keys are specified in the apt sources list configuration as follows:
+We recommend issuing a separate set of API keys, with read-only access, to the S3 bucket that hosts your repository.
+The keys are specified in the apt sources list configuration as follows:

 ```
 $ cat /etc/apt/sources.list.d/my-private-repo.list
 deb s3://aws-access-key-id:aws-secret-access-key@s3.amazonaws.com/my-private-repo-bucket stable main
 ```

 ## How it works

 Apt creates a child process using the `/usr/lib/apt/methods/s3` binary and writes to that processes standard input